OptimalBits/node_acl/Readme.md

 Middleware for express.

-    numPathComponents number of components in the url to be considered part of the resource name. userId the user id for the acl system (or if not specified, req.userId) permissions the permissions to check for.
+    numPathComponents {Number} number of components in the url to be considered part of the resource name. userId 			  {String} the user id for the acl system (or if not specified, req.userId) permissions 	  {Array} the permissions to check for.

 ##Tests